03 May Landscaping with Palm Trees: Ultimate Guide

 Can I plant palm trees without living somewhere tropical?

 The short answer is yes!
-Fortunately, you don’t need to be a church planter in India to enjoy palm fronds.
+Fortunately, you don’t need to be a in India to enjoy palm fronds.
 As long as you choose a species that survives in colder temperatures or is more drought-tolerant, you can create your own tropical paradise far from the coast.
 Cabbage Palms and Chinese Fan Palms are good choices for northern climates and Palmettos and Queen Palms are great for more drought-likely climates.

 How expensive are palm trees?